My newest book, Scanner, was recently read by a little girl to a dog who frequently listens to children read.

 I'm glad that Scanner has a purpose and a job at his school.

-While at a career event in Dibble, OK, I met another dog who listens to children read in the school system.
+While at a career event in Dibble, I met two dogs who listen to children read.
+I read my book, Scanner, to one of them.

 This little dog really seems to be listening to the story.